 Barack Obama is the devil.

-And any of you that turn yourselves over willingly to deception and willingly to lies and willingly to hurt the innocent, you are of the devil and you are Antichrist.
+And any of you that turn yourselves over willingly to deception and willingly to lies and willingly to hurt the innocent, you are of the devil, and you are Antichrist.

-That guy looks exactly like an actor, and the way he does it and everything he does, when I played that clip just now, I was looking at it thinking the same thing.
+And the way he does it and everything he does, when I played that clip just now, I was looking at it thinking the same thing.

 That guy is an actor I've seen on TV and movies.

-And I didn't want to say anything because I wanted to try to go find it with you because Google's got facial recognition picture searches that work pretty good on faces.
+And I didn't want to say anything because I wanted to try to go find it because they've got Google's got speech recognitions.

 And I was going to tell my guys quietly and actually break it once it happened.